IQTLabs/pcapplot/README.md

 images after the container exits).
 It will also point you to the where the images are being served up and a link you can browse to see your results.
 When you're finished you can `ctrl-c` to stop the container.
-If you want to add more data to your visualization just run the container again with new pcaps and will add it to the visualization (note the same filename will overwrite any pre-existing results with that filename).
+If you want to add more data to your visualization just run the container again with new PCAPs and it will add it to the visualization (note the same filename will overwrite any pre-existing results with that filename).

 # FAQ